variant-inc/lazy-terraform/s3/README.md

 ## Features

-This module internally uses null resource to invoke lazy s3 api's to create bucket.
-Which also has ability to update the tags after the bucket is created.
+This module internally uses null resource to invoke lazy s3 api's to create bucket also has ability to update the tags after the bucket is created.

 When terraform destroy is run it internally calls lazy s3 delete endpoint for bucket deletion.

 ## Limitations

 When bucket name is changed after s3 bucket is created, terraform will try to delete the bucket and will create a new bucket.

 Any other attributes changed other than bucket name and tags will not take any affect.

 ## Input Variables